olympus-go/eris/README.md

 eris is a go library that wraps [discordgo](https://github.com/bwmarrin/discordgo) with the goal of creating an extensible bot framework as well as enabling faster bot development.

+This is still in the early stages of production and no promises are made for the stability of any current features.

 ## Plugins
 eris defines a `Plugin` interface that can be used to add a whole slew of features to your bot while keeping things organized and readable. eris by default will also add a `/plugins` command to your bot that lets users see what cool